pemami4911/POMDPy/README.md

 ## TODO ##
 * Unit Test coverage is currently minimal, so this area is going to be expanded upon soon
-* The only current "working" test-problem is RockSample.
+* The current test-problems are the RockSample and TigerProblem.
 More test problems are being worked on
 * An extension for GPU-MCTS is being planned.
 The NumbaPro Python module seems to be a good bet for this
 * The PyGame sim is currently not supported, due to recent changes